RosoVRgarden/VRgarden-tutorials/VRgarden_terrain.md

-# VRgarden - Basic Terrain
+# VRgarden tutorials: Basic Terrain

 It’s a good idea to start your project with a terrain if you plan to use grass, trees or plants, they will be optimised for speed.
 It is not advised to import your own trees as they won’t be optimised.
 Gaia Pro or Microverse are good alternative for better quality / complex terrain or flexibility with many more options but also with its own learning curve.